 H. Legal parking space is a designated vehicular parking area marked by paint striping.

 I. The term annually or academic year refers to the time frame of September 1 thru August 31 in any given year.

 IV.
 Traffic and Parking Regulations

 The campus parking zones are distinguished by two areas.
-General: Includes the majority of the campus parking.
-Reserved: Includes the two designated reserved parking lots, as well as various locations, so designated, around campus.
+General Parking: Includes the majority of the campus parking areas and does not require a permit.
+Reserved Parking: Includes the two designated reserved parking lots, as well as various locations, so designated, around campus.
 The purchase or issuance of a reserved parking permit does not guarantee a parking space nor does the absence of a parking space constitute a valid justification for violation of these regulations.

 University Village (UV) and Residential Learning Communities (RLC) are student living areas.
 These residential areas are considered general parking areas and do not require a parking permit.